cwendel16834/database/readme.txt

-void Database::addTable(string name, Table* table)
+int Database::addTable(string name, Table* table)
 Description: Takes a specified table and a name and adds that table to the database.

 Parameters:
 name: name of table to add
 table: pointer to a table that is being added to database

-Return value: none
+Return value: returns 1 if successful and 0 if unsuccessful

-void Database::dropTable(string name)
+int Database::dropTable(string name)
 Description: Removes a specified table from the database.

 Parameters:
 name: name of table to remove

-Return value: none
+Return value: returns 1 if successful and 0 if unsuccessful